 Using mouthwash before or after you brush your teeth does not matter.
 If you prefer to swish a little around after you’re done brushing, go for it.
 One thing Dr. Paul does suggest choosing is a mouthwash with an ADA seal because this means the product has been proven safe and effective.

 Dry mouth has the potential to be more than just annoying.
 In fact, if there is not enough regular saliva generated, dry mouth can lead to increased plaque, tooth decay, gum disease, mouth sores, and more.
 Oftentimes, patients experience this condition because of medication they are taking, age, or tobacco use.

-To help with dry mouth, our dentist recommends you drink plenty of water, consider chewing on sugarless gum to stimulate saliva, and visit our Portage dental office regularly for a teeth cleaning every six months.
+To help with dry mouth, Dr. Paul recommends you drink plenty of water, consider chewing on sugarless gum to stimulate saliva, and visit our Portage dental office regularly for a teeth cleaning every six months.
 When you’re in, we’ll be able to better monitor your dry mouth and make sure no issues arise.